runtimeverification/k/k-distribution/k-tutorial/2_intermediate/01_macros/README.md

 ## `anywhere` rules

-There is one other type of rule that this lesson intends to introduce, which is called the **anywhere rule**.
+The last type of rule introduced in this lesson is the **anywhere rule**.
 An anywhere rule is specified by adding the `anywhere` attribute to a rule.
 Such a rule is similar to a function rule in that it does not participate in cell completion, and will apply anywhere that the left-hand-side matches in the configuration, but distinct in that the symbol in question can still be matched against in the left-hand side of other rules, even during concrete rewriting.
 The reasoning behind this is that instead of the symbol in question being a constructor, it is a constructor *modulo* the axioms defined with the `anywhere` attribute.
 Essentially, the rules with the `anywhere` attribute will apply as soon as they appear in the right-hand side of a rule being applied, but the symbol in question will still be treated as a symbol that can be matched on if it is not completely removed by those rules.

 This can be useful in certain cases to allow you to define transformations over particular pieces of syntax while still generally giving those pieces of syntax